 The £2.5m investment in the charity has insured that we remain at the forefront in the provision of treatment, physical and psychological, of injured and ill police officers both during their career and into retirement.

-B&B - In 2018 rooms are available each weekend from February 9th until December 14th, still at the highly competitive rate of £100 for a double room or £80 single for Friday & Saturday nights.
+B&B - Rooms are available each weekend, at the highly competitive rate of £120 for a double room or £100 single for Friday & Saturday nights.
 For further information about our B&B weekends, click here.

 View our short promotional film showing our new facilities below: